-During the hunts in 2019, SRS monitored a total of 179 deer, 35 feral hogs, 5 coyotes, and 19 turkeys.
-SRS did not assign a dose to any hunter during the 2 turkey hunts and 4 of the 12 game animals hunts.
-This indicates that all animals harvested during those hunts were at or below the background cesium-137 concentration of 1.97 pCi/g for the hogs and 2.59 pCi/g for all other animals.
-All animals harvested during the 2019 hunts were below the administrative game animal release limit of 22 mrem and were cleared to be released.
+During the hunts in 2020, SRS monitored a total of 288 deer, 47 feral hogs, and 12 coyotes.
+All animals harvested during the 2020 hunts were below the administrative game animal release limit of 22 mrem and were cleared to be released.